fcurti/currencyConverter/README.rst

 This is a pythonic currency converter REST API using cherryPy, just for fun.

-The REST API is Dockerized using the provided Dockerfile.
+The REST API could be containerized using the provided Dockerfile or using docker-compose.

 Automated test is powered by python unittest suite.